benkonz/benkonz.github.io/_pages/about.md

 permalink: /about/
 ---

-I am a data-engineer at Spotify!
-I type things on a computer and hope nothign breaks!
+I am a data/backend engineer at Spotify!
+I type things on a computer and hope nothing breaks!

 ## Projects